-Lock See Yu-Jahnes has more than twenty years of experience drafting and prosecuting patent applications in a wide range of fields, including automotive systems and components, image processing methods and devices, communication protocols, cameras and other consumer electronics, IC chips and fabrication processes and 3D printing.
-She also has experience with manufacturing equipment and processes, data storage devices, financial instruments and electronic trading platforms as well as social-media and other Web-based platforms.
+Lock See Yu-Jahnes has more than 20 years of experience drafting and prosecuting patent applications in a wide range of fields, including automotive systems and components, image processing methods and devices, communication protocols, cameras and other consumer electronics, IC chips and fabrication processes, and 3D printing.
+She also has experience with manufacturing equipment and processes, data storage devices, financial instruments, and electronic trading platforms as well as social media and other web-based platforms.

 Prior to joining Wolf Greenfield, Lock See was a Partner at Fitzpatrick, Cella, Harper & Scinto where, in addition to patent prosecution, she provided counseling on many aspects of IP protection, including:

-- assessments of a patent landscapes before development of new projects;
+- assessments of patent landscapes before development of new projects;

 - freedom-to-operate opinions and non-infringement opinions;

-- portfolio development and strategies for protecting inventions.
+- and portfolio development and strategies for protecting inventions.

 Before beginning her legal career, Lock See was involved in the research and development of processes for fabricating thin-film electronic devices, and has published several technical papers relating to various aspects of thin-film processing.